Hamtaro: Ham-Hams Unite!

 Unused Track 3

-Scrapped Ham-Jam song, an 8-bit version of Dvorak's New World Symphony - 4th Movement.
+Scrapped Ham-Jam song, an arrangement of Dvorak's New World Symphony - 4th Movement.

 Unused Track 4

-Another scrapped Ham-Jam song, an 8-bit version of Dvorak's New World Symphony - 2nd Movement.
+Another scrapped Ham-Jam song, an arrangement version of Dvorak's New World Symphony - 2nd Movement.

 Unused Track 5